salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Servers MAY add endpoints

-Routes on a version MAY add properties to payload
+Routes on a version MAY add properties to payload.
+Route MUST NOT add required properties for creating a resource.

 Routes on a version MAY add optional query string parameters.
 Routes on a version MUST NOT add required parameters.